11 Vital Tips To Make Excel Spreadsheets More Efficient

 Sometimes, this issue is caused by an OS service known as “Superfetch” being disabled, this is dependable for caching data on the RAM so that, as the name specifies, it can be fetched super-fast when necessary.

-To fix this issue try to change the Superfetch settings but if, it won’t help you to fix the problem then modify the registry for Excel file.
+To fix this issue try to change the Superfetch settings but if, it won’t help you to fix the problem then modify the registry for the Excel file.

 #2 Try to Reduce Excel File Size: